Hard Rubber Orchestra: Awards

 In 2004, the Hard Rubber Orchestra won the C$60,000 Alcan Performing Arts Award.
 This funded their February 2005 work, Enter/Exit, a multidisciplinary theatre piece featuring compositions by John Korsrud, Giorgio Magnanensi, and Brad Turner.
 Videographers HoneyBee Visuals, set designer Andreas Kahre, and director Kim Collier also contributed.

+Their album Cruel Yet Fair was a Juno Award nominee for Best Contemporary Jazz Album at the Juno Awards of 1999.

 Their album Iguana was a Juno Award nominee for Instrumental Album of the Year at the Juno Awards of 2023.